Welcome to the fourth issue of London ideas. Through essays and interviews, we'll be exploring what an optimistic future for the capital looks like.

 This issue of London ideas looks a little bit different.
 We will be publishing three waves of new thinking every couple of months right here.

-- What’s next for our city: Big new ideas for the future of London by Claire Harding, Research Director, Centre for London
+- An interview with Rebecca Eng, Heritage and Conservation Lead for the Royal Borough of Kingston Upon Thames, by Claire Harding, Research Director, Centre for London